Animatron/player/doc/API.md

     var C = anm.C;

-The last optional variant is to make alias for a `Builder` class itself (not a constructor), because you may find useful to use its static methods [currently there is none of those, but we plan to provide some shortcuts to creating gradient-fills, for example].
+The last optional variant is to make alias for a `Builder` class itself (not a constructor), because you may find useful to use its static methods (they allow to quickly create paths from points and gradients and make other complicated things easier).
 Here's the way:

     var B = Builder;